redcross/dcsops/INSTALL.md

     $ ./bin/setup
     ```

-8. Run `./bin/setup` again.
+7. Run `./bin/setup` again.
 Once it runs without errors, your app is set up.

+8. Run rails c in project directory and assign your number to admin or any other responder account

+        $ rails c
+        $ responder = Roster::Person.find_by_last_name 'Admin_User'
+        $ responder.sms_phone = [YOUR NUMBER]
+        $ responder.save

+9. Still in rails c, assign your cell carrier.
+        To see all the list of carriers already in the database, run:

+        $ Roster::CellCarrier.all

+  List of all carriers already installed:

+  Alltel

+  AT&T

+  Boost Mobile

+  Sprint

+  T-Mobile

+  US Cellular

+  Verizon

+  Virgin Mobile

+  Get your carrier:

+        $ carrier = Rooster::CellCarrier.find_by_name([NAME OF CARRIER])
+        Example:
+        $ carrier = Rooster::CellCarrier.find_by_name("AT&T")

+  If your carrier is not in the list, do this:

+        $ carrier = Roster::CellCarrier.create(:name => [NAME OF CARRIER], :sms_gateway => [SMS GATEWAY FOR CARRIER])
+        Example:
+        $ carrier = Roster::CellCarrier.create(:name => 'Verizon', :sms_gateway => '@vtext.com')

+  Now associate the carrier to  your account (perhaps admin) like this:

+        $ responder.sms_phone_carrier = carrier
+        $ responder.save

-9. Run `bundle exec unicorn -c unicorn.rb` to start the development
+10. Run `bundle exec unicorn -c unicorn.rb` to start the development
    server and visit [http://0.0.0.0:8080](http://0.0.0.0:8080) in your
    browser.
 Login with the credentials you created in seeds.rb.
 The
    defaults are `admin` and `test123`.